C.A.R. Mission Statement

 More recently, the Association has emphasized the development and distribution of products, programs and services which assist members to achieve success in their individual real estate businesses, while continuing to be the premiere representative of private property rights and of real estate professionals in the public policy arena.

-Today, the CALIFORNIA ASSOCIATION OF REALTORS® includes more than 117 local member Associations and more than 155,000 REALTORS®, REALTOR®-associates and affiliate members who abide by a rigid code of professional ethics.
+Today, the CALIFORNIA ASSOCIATION OF REALTORS® includes more than 100 local member Associations and more than 170,000 REALTORS®, REALTOR®-Associates and affiliate members who abide by a rigid code of professional ethics.